spacerockzero/old_spacerockzero.github.io/README.md

 ## Thanks

+Based on [Kasper theme](http://github.com/rosario/kasper), by Rosario.
 Most of the work has been already done by the Ghost team and Rosario.
 I've just made it more high-performance.

 ## Copyright & License